dnidever/PHOTRED/README.md

 keepmef | OPTIONAL.
 Multi-extension files (MEF) are split by PHOTRED.
 Do you want PHOTRED to keep the MEF files: YES=1, NO=0 (i.e. erase them). catformat | The type of catalog format to use: FITS or ASCII.
-The default is ASCII workdir | Perform some tasks (e.g. DAOPHOT and ALLFRAME) in a temporary directory with WORKDIR as the base directory. redo | PHOTRED will NOT reprocess files that have already been processed unless "redo" is set.
+The default is ASCII workdir | Perform some tasks (e.g. DAOPHOT and ALLFRAME) in a temporary directory with WORKDIR as the base directory. clean | Delete some intermediate data products at the end of the stage for successful file. skipcheck | Skip detailed file checking at the beginning of a stage. redo | PHOTRED will NOT reprocess files that have already been processed unless "redo" is set.
 This can also be set as a keyword on the command line (i.e. IDL>photred,/redo). skipwcs | Set this if your images already have correct WCS in their headers and you don't want the WCS to be refit in the WCS stage. wcsup | What cardinal direction (i.e. N, S, E or W) is "up" in the image?
 This is only used for non-standard setups.